-Dave has worked extensively as a drummer and sideman in both Michigan and Texas, recording and performing with members of Billy Joel, Foreigner, Kenny Rogers, M83, Eminem, Candlebox, and The Polyphonic Spree.
-Dave has programmed electronic drums, sequenced MIDI loops, and composed synth basses for the Billboard Music Awards on ABC, in addition to composing musical portions contributed to the incidental cues for the American Music Awards on ABC, as well as programming MIDI for the same show.
+David has worked extensively as a drummer and sideman in both Michigan and Texas, recording and performing with members of Billy Joel, Foreigner, Kenny Rogers, Dolly Parton, M83, Eminem, Candlebox, and The Polyphonic Spree.
+Dave has also composed musical segments for the Billboard Music Awards and American Music Awards on ABC (including programming electronic drums, sequencing and designing MIDI loops, and composing synth basses).

 Dave produces, composes, performs, and engineers music from his home studio, heretofore lovingly known as Clairified Sound, where he records drums and other instruments remotely for various artists.
 Dave loves literally every genre of music, and tries to be all at once: emotional, dynamic, precise, and musically significant -- or at least that's the highest mountain that he's constantly trying to climb.

 a more long-winded, intimate introduction...